-As of October 31, 2023, 76,153 SNAP households or 154,779 individuals were receiving SNAP in Nebraska.
-Of these, 75,910 households are assigned to Simplified Reporting, and 243 are assigned to Transitional Benefits.
+Simplified Reporting helps reduce the administrative burden of acting on all changes.
+As of October 31, 2024, 74,863 SNAP households or 153,457 individuals were receiving SNAP in Nebraska.
+Of these, 74,559 households are assigned to Simplified Reporting, and 304 are assigned to Transitional Benefits.
 Nebraska currently utilizes the option to assign all SNAP cases to Simplified Reporting or Transitional Benefits.
+See page seven for additional information regarding Transitional Benefits.